-For over a year or maybe even two, a good friend in Arizona has been caring for a woman named Dottie.
+For over a year or maybe even two, a good friend in Arizona has been a caring friend for a woman named Dottie.
 Dottie has been in a senior’s hospice, and I have been following her health for a long time even though I didn’t know her.
 I had seen pictures of her and heard so much about her I felt like I knew her personally.

 Sadly, Dottie died a few months ago, and I felt the same way as if my neighbour had died.
 Today, I asked my friend when her ashes were going to be scattered, and wondered if there would be anyone there– as in reality she had no family left.